 Something that makes this type of IT cash-flow of forecasting easier, is if you are on an MSP (managed service provider)plan.
 Being on a Managed Service agreement removes many of the fluctuations of IT budgeting as generally you pay a fixed monthly fee for IT support.

-Please feel free to reach out to your IT Centre to discuss this further.
+Please feel free to reach out to our team at the IT Centre to discuss this further.